-When Ian Fleming sat down to write the “spy story to end all spy stories” little could he have imagined the phenomenon that would result.
+When Ian Fleming sat down to write the “spy story to end all spy stories”, little could the James Bond writer have imagined the resulting phenomenon.

 After it was published in Britain in 1953 Ian Fleming sometimes ungraciously joked that he started writing Casino Royale as a distraction from his imminent wedding.
 In truth he had dreamed of writing “the spy story to end all spy stories” from his time in Britain’s Naval Intelligence during World War II when he first mentioned his desire to write a spy novel to Robert Harling while in France.